signalfx/gateway/Godeps/_workspace/src/github.com/signalfx/golib/sfxclient/README.md

 	BucketWidth time.Duration
 	// Hist is an efficient tracker of numeric values for a histogram Hist *gohistogram.NumericHistogram
-	// MaxFlushBufferSize is the maximum size of a window to keep for the RollingBucket before
+	// MaxFlushPipeline is the maximum size of a window to keep for the RollingBucket before
 	// quantiles are dropped.
 It is ideally close to len(quantiles) * 3 + 15
-	MaxFlushBufferSize int
+	MaxFlushPipeline int
 	// Timer is used to track time.Now() during default value add calls Timer timekeeper.TimeKeeper
 }